 Early Life Before Paul’s Conversion Date

 Paul describes himself as being “a Hebrew of the Hebrews, as touching the law, a Pharisee.”
 (Phil 3:5).
-Paul’s sister’s son is mentioned in Acts 23:16, and in Romans 16:7 he states that his relatives Andronicus and Junia were Christians prior to his conversion and were prominent among the apostles.
+Paul’s sister’s son is mentioned in Acts 23:16, and in Romans 16:7, he states that his relatives Andronicus and Junia were Christians before his conversion and were prominent among the apostles.

 Paul was an artisan involved with leather crafting and tent-making.
-This would be his initial connection to Priscilla and Aquila with whom he would partner in the business.
-Paul seemed to take some pride that he was able to support himself by his business and did not need support from others.
+This would be his initial connection to Priscilla and Aquila, with whom he would partner in the business.
+Paul seemed to take some pride that he could support himself with his business and did not need support from others.

 Gallio and the First Historical Interlock

 An interlock occurs when Paul’s life interacts with a historical figure whose relevant dates are known.
 Gallio is the first historical figure in this narrative.